1. Common understanding

 6. Meeting with Ven.
 Dhammananda

 If you would like to receive explanations in English or would like to have an appointment with Ven.
-Dhammananda, kindly schedule this in advance by contacting us a few days in advance by e-mail.
+Dhammananda, kindly schedule this by contacting us a few days in advance by e-mail.

 7. Dress code